rijuyuezhu/lunaconf/README.md

   - `command` positional arguments: specify the modifications to the configuration in the form of `key1.key2=value1; key3.key4=value2` etc. The `.` can be used to access nested fields and list indices.
   - `-j <json_str> / -J <json_file>`: specify the JSON to overload the configuration.
   - `-t <toml_str> / -T <toml_file>`: specify the TOML to overload the configuration.
+  - `-d <str> / -D <file>`: detect the format of the string/file and parse it accordingly.
+It will first try to parse it as JSON, if it fails, it will try to parse it as TOML.
+If both fail, an error will be raised.
   - `-C <file>`: the extra configuration file.
 This file contains command line arguments (one group per line) that will be parsed interleaved with the other command line arguments.
 Lines starting with `#` are treated as comments and ignored.
   - `-a`: whether or not output all fields with `-p / -P` flags, and also affect the application of `post_action_with_all` or `post_action_without_all` callables passed to `lunaconf_cli`.
   - `-p`: print the final configuration in JSON and exit.